Natural health and well-being for you & your family in the heart of Suffolk, close to Bury St Edmunds and Stowmarket

 Appointments for Children aged 0-15 are £10, and £15 for those aged 15-16.
 Reduced prices are also available for those in Higher Education or on Apprenticeships.
 For more information please click here.

 Born and raised just outside Bury St Edmunds, I have Suffolk ingrained in my blood with a family history that I can date back a few hundred years.
 Perhaps that's why, after traipsing far and wide across the globe, I finally felt the lure of home, and returned here to raise my kids.
 I love Suffolk and the lifestyle and opportunities that it offers, and because there is a growing acceptance of complementary therapies and the need for us to lead more sustainable and complementary lifestyles.

-I am a member of the Association of Reflexologists, the College of Bowen Studies, and I am registered with the CNHC, the Complementary and Natural Healthcare Council, for my work as a Bowen Therapist and Reflexologist.
+I am a member of the College of Bowen Studies, and the Federation of Holistic Therapists, and I am registered with the CNHC, the Complementary and Natural Healthcare Council, for my work as a Bowen Therapist and Reflexologist.
 The CNHC is the UK register for complementary healthcare practitioners that was set up in 2008 with government funding and support.
 I also host a Facebook Group for complementary therapists in East Anglia called East Anglia Complementary.

-As well as Bowen Therapy, Reflexology and Ayurvedic Foot Massage, and I am also a practitioner and instructor in Reflexology for Babies and Children, and am trained in Relaxation techniques, and in Fertility Support through Reflexology.
+As well as Bowen and Reflexology I am also a practitioner and instructor in Reflexology for Babies and Children, and am trained in Relaxation techniques, Fertility Support through Reflexology and Ayurvedic Foot Massage.

 Each week I try and bring you a little bit of something interesting - it could be a recipe, it could be some useful research, a poem, or more information about the work that I do, or sometimes it can be something useful for my fellow therapists or small business owners.
 This week, I’ve been mainly looking at: